balintlaczko/GrainByGrain/README.md

 # GrainByGrain
-A Max-for-Live device to sequence naturally occurring grains in a sound.
+A (work-in-progress) Max-for-Live device to sequence naturally occurring grains in a sound.